 Getting started as an independent photographer

-Photography: you like it and you are good at it.
-You often shoot the perfect picture and are asked to do photo shoots or reports.
-When is photography no longer a hobby, but a business?
+If you want to get started as an independent photographer, there are a number of things you need to arange.
 What about copyright and portrait rights?
-And can you use a drone?
+And can you make photos using a drone?
 Read what you have to deal with when you start out as a photographer.

 For all starting entrepreneurs: if you start your own business, you need to think about a company name, administration and insurance.
 You also have to register your business with the Chamber of Commerce KVK.
 In this article, you will read which topics are specifically important for photographers:

-There were 43,226 photographers registered in the KVK Business Register on 1 January 2024.
+There were more than 26,000 photographers registered in the KVK Business Register on 1 January 2025.
 The number of independent photographers continues to grow (in Dutch).
 Some 2,500 are added every year.
+Use the KVK Company Counter to check how many other photographers in your area are.

 Hourly rate